BBBase-EHeresy/PPPub/docs/forces_of_evil/goblin_town.md

-﻿## GOBLIN-TOWN

-*Deep within the caverns of The Misty Mountains lies Goblin-town, a kingdom built by Goblins themselves out of rickety wooden walkways and structures made from the bones of their prisoners.
-Ruled by the grotesque Goblin King, this kingdom is a place of torture and malice, where the Goblins craft weapons from scraps of metal and the bones of their enemies.*

-*Goblin-town is not just home to Goblins; it also harbors darker beings, such as a creature with a relic of immense power.
-This creature, unbeknownst to him, holds a small trinket that, when it falls into the possession of Bilbo Baggins, will shape the future of Middle-earth forever.*

-## ARMY COMPOSITION
+﻿## ARMY COMPOSITION

-This army may include: The Goblin King; Grinnah; The Goblin Scribe; Gollum; Goblin Captains; Goblin Mercenary Captains; Goblin Warriors; and Goblin Mercenaries.
+This army may include: The Goblin King; Grinnah; The Goblin Scribe; Gollum; Goblin Captains; Goblin Mercenary Captains, Goblin Warriors and Goblin Mercenaries.

+The profile for a Goblin Mercenary Captain can be found on page 97.
+Goblin Mercenary Captains count as a Hero of Fortitude if taken as part of a Goblin-town army list.

+The profile for Goblin Mercenaries can be found on page 103.

 ## ARMY BONUS